The Leader Standard Work Toolkit

 3. What is the next step?

-4. When can we see what we learned?
+4. When will we see what we learned?

 Component 4: Exhaust → Daily Reflection